oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

             }
             cout << endl;
         }
+        // handle set command
         else if (split_command[0] == "set")
         {
-            if (split_command.size() < 3)
+            // if the user didn't give enough arguments, try again if (split_command.size() < 3)
             {
                 cout << "'set' needs two arguments: set <slot to set> <item id>" << endl << endl;
                 continue;
             }

-            int slot_to_set = stoi(split_command[1]);
+            // try to get the slot and item ids, try again if invalid int slot_to_set = stoi(split_command[1]);
             if (slot_to_set < 0)
             {